wfondrie/ppx/README.md

 `ppx` is largely based on the `rpx` R package by Laurent Gatto ([Bioconductor](http://bioconductor.org/packages/release/bioc/html/rpx.html) and [GitHub](https://github.com/lgatto/rpx)).

-For full documentation and examples, visit:
+For full documentation and examples, visit: https://ppx.readthedocs.io

 ## Installation
 While `ppx` has not been released on the Python Package Index, you can install the development version directly from GitHub.
 The `ppx` package is only available for Python 3 and has only been tested with Python 3.5+.
-The `ppx` package only depends on packages in the Python Standard Library: `xml`, `urllib`, `os`, and `warnings`.
+The `ppx` package only depends on packages in the Python Standard Library.

 ```
 pip install git+git://github.com/wfondrie/ppx.git